akalali/hello-world-conan/README.md

 poco/1.10.1
 ```

-If you look at the [conanfile.txt](conanfile.txt#L2) you'll see that `poco/1.10.1` is the package recipe that is required for this project to be built.

 ### Installing dependencies
 With the [conanfile.txt](conanfile.txt) we can tell conan to install the required dependencies and set the correct paths for our project to use.
-In our case the only dependency is the Poco library.
+If you look at the [conanfile.txt](conanfile.txt#L2) you'll see that `poco/1.10.1` is the package recipe that is required for this project to be built.

 Since we recommend doing an out-of-source-build you should create a `build`-directory next to the `src`-directory and change to this directory.
 Within this directory you type